 Downloading Group Keys

-To download a full list of enrollment keys to be used for manual tracking, reporting, and distribution, simply click Download Keys (see Fig. 2 above) and you will begin downloading a CSV file.
+To download a full list of enrollment keys to be used for manual tracking, reporting, and distribution, simply click Users > Download Keys (see Fig. 2 above) and you will begin downloading a CSV file.
 This list is the current list of unassigned keys for that group.
 This list is updated when the number of seats is initially set for the group and when additional users and seats are added or removed from the Group.

 Emailing Group Members